anayy09/Cosmic-Portfolio/README.md

 Most personal information and content can be customized by editing the `src/config/personalInfo.js` file.
 This includes:

 * Name, professional title, contact email, and social media links.
-* Details for education, work experience, and skills.
+* Details for education, work experience, and skills (the tech stack is an array of objects with a `name` and `url`).
 * Content for custom projects and publications.

 Theme settings (colors, fonts, etc.) can be adjusted in `src/config/theme.js` and `src/styles/GlobalStyles.js`.